d48/mstar-audio-player/README.md

 6. Cross-browser and platform solution
 7. mobile prototype
 8. use templating system for markup and dynamic loading of content.
 Look into jQuery templates, Underscore.js, Handlebars.js, Moustache.js and any other javascript templating engine.
 Compare.
+9. Integrate lazy load scroller to show more audio clips to play when user scrolls down

 0.2 - Dev Notes
 ---